hashicorp/vscode-terraform/README.md

 ## Requirements

+The Terraform VS Code extension bundles the [Terraform Language Server](https://github.com/hashicorp/terraform-ls) and is a self-contained install.

+The extension does require the following to be installed before use:

+- VS Code v1.61 or greater
 - Terraform v0.12 or greater
-- VS Code v1.61 or greater

 ## Platform Support